Does anyone know what special public holiday falls on October 3rd in South Korea?

-Known as Gaecheonjeol (개천절) in Korean, National Foundation Day in Korea is often confused by foreigners with Korean Liberation Day (광복절, Gwangbokjeol).
-We’ll explain why they are different.
-Korean Liberation Day is in August and is concerned with victory over Japan and the creation of the modern Republic of Korea.
+Korean Liberation Day is in August and celebrates Korea’s liberation from Japanese colonial rule and the creation of the modern Republic of Korea.
 National Foundation Day is all about the start of Korean history, and Korea’s creation myth.

 History of National Foundation Day in Korea

-On the mountain, Hwanung met a bear and a tiger, both of whom wished to become human.
-To test them, Hwanung set them the rather tough challenge of spending one hundred days living in a cave and only eating garlic and mugwort.
+While on the mountain, Hwanung met a bear and a tiger, both of whom asked him to make them human.
+To test their worthiness, Hwanung tasked them with spending one hundred days living in a cave with only garlic and mugwort to eat.

-Although the story of Dangun is a myth, it is said to be based on real events, with the tiger and the bear representing two different tribes that were vying for Dangun’s favor.
+Although full of supernatural elements, historians think the legend of Dangun might be based on actual events.
+The tiger and the bear both representing different tribes that were vying for Dangun’s favor.

-Korean’s celebrate this founding of the first Korean kingdom on National Foundation Day.
-The holiday was originally on the third day of the tenth month of the lunar calendar, and was therefore on a different date each year on the solar calendar (like Chuseok).
+National Foundation Day celebrates this first Korean kingdom founded by Dangun.
+The holiday was originally on the third day of the tenth month of the lunar calendar, and so was on a different date each year (just like Chuseok).

-If you wish to watch the fireworks display from Yeouido Han River Park then you will need to arrive early.
-Otherwise, try and find somewhere along the river with a good view so that you can watch the display without being stuck in such a huge crowd.
-You can also get a good view of the fireworks display from the top of Namsan Tower.
+If you’re in Seoul and want to watch the fireworks from Yeouido Han River Park then you’ll need to arrive very early in the day to get a good spot.
+If you can’t do that, find somewhere along the river with a good view so you don’t get stuck in the crowd.
+You can also get a good view of the fireworks from the top of Namsan Tower.

-One might want to celebrate National Foundation Day with a visit to Baekdu Mountain.
-However, as this is pretty difficult as you would have to go to China to visit there, it may be easier to visit Halla Mountain on Jeju Island instead.
-Both mountains are volcanos and both mountains have calderas (volcano crater lakes) so from the top of Halla Mountain, you could experience the kind of landscape that gives the atmosphere to the Korean creation myth.
+Some might think to celebrate National Foundation Day with a visit to Baekdu Mountain.
+However, this is pretty difficult since you have to go through China to get there.
+If you want to go to the mountains for the holiday, consider a visit to Halla Mountain on Jeju Island instead.
+Both mountains are volcanos and both mountains have calderas (volcano crater lakes) so from the top of Halla Mountain, you could experience the same atmosphere as Baekdu Mountain.

 Myths are one of the things that help create different cultures and make each culture unique from one another.
 There are many other myths in Korean culture that add depth and flavor to life here.

-What creation myths does your country have?
+What myths does your country have?
 Please share them in the comments below!